Rescator7/spell-OLC.tbamud/README.md

   - Menu in Red: Option is disabled.
 This spell or skill use special build-in code.

 ![screenshot](https://github.com/Rescator7/spell-OLC.tbamud/blob/master/screenshots/spell-OLC-scr1.jpg)

+# Min position

+<p>The minimum position to cast a spell, or perform a skill.
+Usually, Fighting is used for in combat spell, and Standing for non-combat spell.</p>

+  - Dead
+  - Mortally wounded
+  - Incapacitated
+  - Sleeping
+  - Resting
+  - Sitting
+  - Fighting
+  - Standing

 ![screenshot](https://github.com/Rescator7/spell-OLC.tbamud/blob/master/screenshots/spell-OLC-scr2.jpg)

 # Magic flags